Protecting Your Equity: Cash vs. Financing What offer should I Accept?

-But most of the time all things are not equal and this buyer walked in off the street and was not represented by a real estate agent.
-I knew that my $195,000 asking price was a little high and I also knew that with the absence of the 3% – 6% sales commission, I could accept less than a full asking price because of the savings on commission alone.
-There are other factors too, like holding cost (utilities, mortgages, insurance, property taxes, maintenance, etc).
+So at what point is a financed offer worth more than an all cash offer?
+Say for a moment that a buyer walked in off the street and was not represented by a real estate agent.
+What if as the seller you knew that the $295,000 asking price was a little high and also knew that with the absence of the 3% – 6% sales commission, you could accept less than a full asking price because of the savings on commission alone.
+But, you also want to factor in the other variable cost… like holding cost (utilities, mortgages, insurance, property taxes, maintenance, etc).
 Most people look at the big number and forget about the many little ones that tend to add up quickly.
-Always remember that you have holding cost and they are real and they come right off of the top.
+Always remember that your holding cost are more significant than you might think and they they come right off of the top after your closing.

 It really makes you stop and think.
 “Is Cash King”?
 “At what point am I not willing to accept an all cash offer over an offer with financing”?

-In most cases Cash is considered the best bet, and you don’t have to take your chances with a buyer who needs to jump through hoops to get a mortgage loan to buy your property.
-But is the cash offer always the right answer for your home sale?
+In most cases Cash is considered the best bet, because you don’t have to take your chances with a buyer who may never qualify for the loan.
+It is not unheard of for banks to decline a loan 28 to 35 days into an escrow period.
+Sellers tend to forget that in today’s world buyers need to jump through hoops to get a mortgage to buy your property.

 The Advantage of Cash